Ethiopia: Etymology

-Following the Hellenic and biblical traditions, the Monumentum Adulitanum, a 3rd-century inscription belonging to the Aksumite Empire, indicates that Aksum's ruler governed an area which was flanked to the west by the territory of Ethiopia and Sasu.
+Following the Hellenic and biblical traditions, the Monumentum Adulitanum, a 3rd-century inscription belonging to the Aksumite Empire, indicates that Aksum's ruler governed an area that was flanked to the west by the territory of Ethiopia and Sasu.
 The Aksumite King Ezana eventually conquered Nubia the following century, and the Aksumites thereafter appropriated the designation "Ethiopians" for their own kingdom.
 In the Ge'ez version of the Ezana inscription, Aἰθίοπες is equated with the unvocalized Ḥbšt and Ḥbśt (Ḥabashat), and denotes for the first time the highland inhabitants of Aksum.
 This new demonym was subsequently rendered as ḥbs ('Aḥbāsh) in Sabaic and as Ḥabasha in Arabic.

-In the 15th-century Ge'ez Book of Axum, the name is ascribed to a legendary individual called Ityopp'is.
-He was an extra-biblical son of Cush, son of Ham, said to have founded the city of Axum.
+Derivatives of this are used in some languages that use loanwords from Arabic, for example in Malay Habsyah.

 In English, and generally outside of Ethiopia, the country was historically known as Abyssinia.
 This toponym was derived from the Latinized form of the ancient Habash.